gurdiga/rss-email-subscription/README.md

 There is also an API which can be inspected in `src/api/server.ts`.

-Everything is packed as a Docker composition: in `docker-compose.yml`.
+Everything is packed and deployed as a Docker composition: in `docker-compose.yml`.

 ## Storage structure